 Together, these results show that the AI-led interviewed performed very well, both in terms or process and content.
-A vast majority of participants enjoyed the interaction with the AI, prefer this mode of interview over open text fields, find that it captures very well what gives them a sense of meaning, are more confident about their responses than when answering open text fields, and write considerably more words than with open text fields.
+A vast majority of participants enjoyed the interaction with the AI, prefer this mode of interview over open text fields, find that it captures very well what gives them a sense of meaning, are more confident about their responses than when answering open text fields, write considerably more words than with open text fields (albeit being asked to spend about the same time on both), and are deemed to provide a deeper understanding of their view than in open text fields according to trained sociologists.
 Results.
 We now turn to the analysis of the AI-led interview transcripts.
 When reading the transcripts ourselves, we were struck by the level of detail of the texts and engagement of the respondents.
 Given the large number of transcripts, we leverage quantitative text analysis to isolate the main themes in the interviews and we study their heterogeneity across socio-demographic groups.

-We identify in a data-driven way (i) the main activities that people view as a major source of meaning in life, and (ii) the main subjective states they associate with meaning in life.28 Reading many transcripts ourselves and analyzing them with large language models as described in Section 2.3.1, we draw a list of twelve activities and twelve subjective states that frequently appear in transcripts.
-We then systematize the detection of these topics using a large language model to measure their frequency in the full sample of respondents and across groups, as described in Section 2.3.2.29
+We identify in a data-driven way (i) the main activities that people view as a major source of meaning in life, and (ii) the main subjective states they associate with meaning in life.22 Reading many transcripts ourselves and analyzing them with large language models as described in Section 2.3.1, we draw a list of twelve activities and twelve subjective states that frequently appear in transcripts.
+We then systematize the detection of these topics using a large language model to measure their frequency in the full sample of respondents and across groups, as described in Section 2.3.2.23

 Figure 2 reports the patterns for the full sample.
 We find that the transcripts convey a rich picture of people's sense of meaning, including several activities and subjective states that would have been difficult to anticipate - i.e., it seems it would have been difficult to design a close-ended survey with appropriate categories, as we discuss with examples below.
 Panel A reports the frequency of twelve activities people view as sources of meaning in life.
 Family engagement appears far above any other category: it is mentioned by 72% of all respondents.
-It is followed
+It is followed by three other categories that are each mentioned by almost a third of respondents: parenting and child rearing,24 professional work, and socializing with friends.
+The other eight categories are less frequent.
+In particular, religion is mentioned by only 17% of respondents.
+Perhaps surprisingly, pet care and companionship is mentioned as a source of meaning in life with the same frequency as religion.
+This result illustrates the usefulness of drawing the list of activities in a data-driven way, based on the richness of transcripts.
+This approach help uncover important categories, such as pet care and companionship, which might not have been included in a traditional close-ended survey.